zaiyr-sh/Kotlin-In-Action/out/production/KotlinInAction/ch_1/notes.md

 ![Figure 1.1.
 Kotlin build process](../res/fig_1_1.png)
 > Figure 1.1.
 Kotlin build process

 * In most real-life cases, you’ll be using a build system such as Maven, Gradle, or Ant to compile your code.
-Kotlin is compatible with all those build systems, and we’ll discuss the details in appendix A. All of those build systems also support mixed-language projects that combine Kotlin and Java in the same codebase.
+Kotlin is compatible with all those build systems.
+All of those build systems also support mixed-language projects that combine Kotlin and Java in the same codebase.
 In addition, Maven and Gradle take care of including the Kotlin runtime library as a dependency of your application.

 ### 1.5.2.
 Plug-in for IntelliJ IDEA and Android Studio